“Paleo” is often a debated diet in the health and nutrition world.

 The “Friends” superstar “Rachel” knows the secret to radiant (unaging skin and beauty)…healthy fat.
 Jen has been totally digging coconut, butter, egg yolks, fatty meat and fish for several years now—turning the old school mentality of low fat and low calorie diets on its head.

 The Princess Diaries superstar gained media attention when she left her vegetarian and vegan lifestyle behind her, welcoming meat back in to a paleo-approach.
 “I just didn’t feel good, not healthy or strong,” she told Harper’s Bazaar.
 In the transition back to her old body post movie “Interstellar,” Hathaway experimented with a Paleo diet, including plenty of fish and poultry.
 Almost instantly, she had more energy, and left anti-meat in the dust.

-Eggs and bacon mean slam dunks are possible—at least if you’re Lebron James.
-Last year James tested out a Keto-paleo approach: Upping the fat and lowering his carbs with real whole foods.
+Eggs and bacon mean slam dunks are possible—at least if you’re this superstar basketball player.
+Last year Lebron James tested out a Keto-paleo diet approach: Upping the fat and lowering his carbs with real whole foods.
 He credits his leadership of the Cleveland Cavaliers National Championship (against Golden State) to his paleo-inspired diet.

 Another basketball stud, now retired, Bryant turned to paleo in his 30’s as an experiment.
 The result?
 The superstar reported feeling better than in his 20’s.

 Bryant traded in the vegetable oils, sugary sports drinks and bowls of pasta in place of raw butter, grass-fed beef and pastured eggs, and plenty of veggies.